raspberrypilearning/encoded-art/en/quiz1/question_3.md

   ellipse(x, y, size, size)
 --- /code ---

-He has also created a function call that is used to draw the shape in the colour that he has chosen:
+You have also created a function call that is used to draw the shape in the colour that you have chosen:

 --- code ---
 ---